pwachtler/GettingCleaningData/README.md

 			9) Source the script with the following command: source ("run_analysis.R")

-			10) The cleanSet and meanSet datasets will be returned by the script
+			10) The cleanSet and meanSet datasets will be returned by the script.
+The meanSet dataset will display in the Data Viewer

 ==================================================================